Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Immersed Virtual Element and Immersed Finite Element Spaces

 \subsection{Immersed Finite Element Spaces}

-Similar to the standard VEM~\cite{2013BeiraodeVeigaBrezziCangiani,2014VeigaBrezziMariniRusso}, the virtual functions themselves are not computable which demands projections.
-Due to jump conditions, the standard polynomial spaces are not appropriate choices onto which the virtual spaces are projected.
+Similar to the standard VEM~\cite{2013BeiraodeVeigaBrezziCangiani,2014VeigaBrezziMariniRusso}, the basis functions themselves in the virtual element space do not have explicit pointwise values for computation, and this demands projections.
+Due to jump conditions, the standard polynomial spaces are not appropriate choices onto which the virtual element spaces are projected.
 As the IFE space consists of piecewise polynomials satisfying the jump conditions on $\Gamma^K_h$, naturally it can be used as a computable space for projecting.
+To simplify the discussion, starting from this section, we only consider the interface element in Figure \ref{fig:interface-single}; namely, we make the following assumption: \begin{assumption}[The background mesh being fine enough] For each interface triangle $K$ in the background mesh, $\Gamma$ intersects with $K$ at most two distinct points on two different edges. \end{assumption} We note that this assumption can be satisfied if $\mathcal T_h$ is sufficiently fine~\cite{2010ChuGrahamHou,Guo;Lin:2019immersed} provided that $\Gamma\in C^{1,1}$, i.e., the interface is locally flat enough.
+Even if the interface intersects an element multiple times, such as Figures \ref{fig:interface-multi-2} and \ref{fig:interface-multi}, the proposed method is still applicable, since the immersed virtual functions always exist from solving local problems, which is one of the major difference from the conventional IFEM.
+So, this assumption is merely to simplify the analysis.
 Now, let us review three types of IFE spaces including the $H^1$, $\bfH(\curl)$, and $\bfH(\div)$ spaces.